MartinKabierski/Conformance_Sketching/README.md

 # Incremental Conformance Checking
-#### Project Status: [Active]

 This repository contains the source code, the end-user plugins and the evaluation result files for incremental conformance checking, as proposed in the paper ["Sampling and Approximation Techniques for efficient Process Conformance Checking"](https://www.researchgate.net/publication/347447789_Sampling_and_approximation_techniques_for_efficient_process_conformance_checking).

 The approaches provided include:
-* Three conformance measures: Fitness, deviating activities and resource attributes related to non-conformant behaviour
+* Three conformance measures: Fitness, deviating activities and resource attributes related to non-conformant behaviour (only available from code)
 * Event-log sampling with statistical completeness guarantees
 * Methods for the approximation of said conformance measures
-* Quality retainment approaches to further stabilize the sample-based conformance result.
+* Quality retainment approaches to further stabilize the sample-based conformance result. (only available from code)

 The methods are implemented as end-user plugins for the [Process Mining Toolkit](http://www.promtools.org/doku.php).
 The repository contains all configuration files for the local development and execution of ProM plugins using the Eclipse IDE.